TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Troubleshooting/Mysql/Index.rst

 .. _character-sets:

-Character Sets
+Character Set
 """"""""""""""

-Current versions of TYPO3 use UTF-8 encoding.
-You should make sure that MySQL uses UTF-8 as well.
-This is done most easily by checking that the new, empty database uses the character set UTF-8.
-In a database *with* content, all tables and those columns, which *have* a character set, must use UTF-8.
+TYPO3 uses UTF-8 encoding, you will need to ensure that your instance of MySQL also uses UTF-8.
+When installing TYPO3 for the first time, you can select UTF-8 encoding when you create the database for the first time.
+For an existing database, you will have to set each table and column to use UTF-8.